berriosa13/pokedex/README.md

 # pokedex-app
 pokedex app that allows a user to search a pokemon's name and displays information about that specific pokemon.

-Technologies Used: HTML, CSS, JavaScript & JQuery
+Technologies Used: HTML, CSS, JavaScript, JQuery, Google Auth2.0

 pokeapi used => https://pokeapi.co/